RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 ## Binance specific behaviors

+- Binance fAPI does not support OTOCO orders, that is, the creation in one go of position + TP + SL.
+Therefore, we send 3 separate orders ([link](https://dev.binance.vision/t/how-to-implement-otoco-tp-sl-orders-using-api/1622/14)).
-- Binance does not support `fetchPosition` for future and perpetual markets, see workaround in `getUserOpenPositionBySymbol`
+- Binance fAPI does not support `fetchPosition` for future and perpetual markets, see workaround in `getUserOpenPositionBySymbol`
-- Binance does not support `closePosition`, see workaround in `closePositionBySendingOppositeMarketOrder`
+- Binance fAPI does not support `closePosition`, see workaround in `closePositionBySendingOppositeMarketOrder`
 - In Binance it seems the settle currency is always the same as the quote currency.
 When implementing other exchanges, if this is not the case, we should consider reviewing the `completeMarketSymbol` function.

 ## Reference